vNinjaDFW/vNinjaDFW.github.io/_posts/2020-03-10-dfwvmugmarch.md

 ---
 layout: post
-title:  Dallas-Fort Worth VMUG
+title:  DFW VMUG Event on 03/25
 date:   2020-03-10-dfwvmugmarch
-image:  dfwvmuglogo.jpg
+image:  dfwvmug-logo.jpg
 tags:   [vmug, event]
 ---
-The Dallas-Fort Worth VMware User Group Leadership Team invites you to register for DFW VMUG SMG#1 2020!
+The Dallas-Fort Worth VMware User Group Leadership Team invites you to register for our first VMUG Event of 2020!

 Come network, learn and have fun!